toffeeangel/toffeeangel/README.md

-## Hi there 👋
+## Hello! 👋🏻

-- 🔭 I’m currently working on a text-based adventure game called Mystica: RELOAD - you can find it in its own repository on my profile!
+- 🔭 I’m currently working on a text-based adventure game called Mystica: RELOAD - you can find it in its repository on my profile!
 - 🌱 I’m currently learning JavaScript
-- 💬 Ask me about ...
+- 💬 Ask me about anything!
+Myself, my games, even my stories!
-- 📫 How to reach me: ...
+- 📫 How to reach me: you can contact me by email at: @supershake.party671@passinbox.com
-- 😄 Pronouns: ...
+- 😄 Pronouns: she/her
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: I love red pandas! 🐼❤️